aschey/Dendron/README.md

 **Ex:** `var a = lambda[x] [ return x; ];`

 ## Objects
-Objects are created by defining a function and returning its environment (keyword "this").
+Objects are created by defining a function and returning its environment (keyword `this`).

 Functions and variables inside of the object can be referenced by using a dot as the delimiter.